 - Don't limit yourself to characters written for the gender you identify with.
 Go with a monologue that makes you feel empowered in your performance!
 Avoid monologues that you can't relate to.
-Words you can connect with will help your best performance shine through. - Pro tip on choosing a type of monologue: As You Like It is a musical adaptation of a romantic/comedic Shakespeare play, Into the Woods Jr. is both a dramatic/comedic musical, & Seussical Jr./Annie Jr. are comedic musicals.
+Words you can connect with will help your best performance shine - Pro tip on choosing a type of monologue: Complete Works is an adaptation of several Shakespeare plays, so a monologue from a Shakespeare play or another play with heightened language would be an appropriate choice.